cap-js/docs/java/data.md

 For all structured types of the CDS model, accessor interfaces can be generated using the [CDS Maven Plugin](./advanced#staticmodel).
 The generated accessor interfaces allow for hybrid access and easy serialization to JSON.

-By default, the accessor interfaces are generated so that the properties of an entity can be read and changed with the getter and the setter methods that mimic the Java Bean API or a way the properties are defined in the common ORM frameworks.
+By default, the accessor interfaces prodive the setter and getter methods inspired by the JavaBeans specification and the way used by the common ORM frameworks.

-Following is the example uses accessor interfaces that have been generated with the default (JavaBeans) style:
+Following example uses accessor interfaces that have been generated with the default (JavaBeans) style:

 ```java
     Authors author = Authors.create();
     author.setName("Emily Brontë");

     Books book = Books.create();
     book.setAuthor(authors);
     book.setTitle("Wuthering Heights");
 ```

-Alternatively, you can generate accessor interfaces in _fluent style_: In this mode, the read methods are named after the property names.
-The write methods return the accessor interface itself to enable fluent chaining.
+Alternatively, you can generate accessor interfaces in _fluent style_.
+In this mode, the getter methods are named after the property names and the setter methods return the accessor interface itself to enable fluent chaining.

 Following is the example of the fluent style: